Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

+Data compression reduces the dimensionality of remote sensing data while preserving important information, thereby improving downstream tasks such as parameter retrieval, unmixing, and classification~\citep{Garcia-Vilchez2011253, garcia2019improved}.
 Specifically, it addresses challenges involving limited transmission channel bandwidth, transmission time, and storage space by removing redundant information from data onboard platforms (e.g., satellites, drones) and on the ground.

-Data compression is divided into two tasks: lossless and lossy compression.
-Lossless compression reduces data volume while preserving perfect reconstructions, whereas lossy compression allows the loss of some information. \emph{We only consider DR for lossy compression} because DR reconstructions are generally imperfect.
+Data compression is divided into two tasks: lossless and lossy.
+Lossless compression reduces data volume while preserving perfect reconstruction, whereas lossy compression allows some information loss. \emph{We only consider FE for lossy compression} because FE reconstructions are generally imperfect.
 Algorithms for lossy compression consist of an encoder, a bitstream translation, and a decoder.
-DR methods provide encoders and decoders via explicit DR mapping $\phi$ and approximate inverse $\psi$.
-We find that DR algorithms for compression are often explicit, linear, and approximately invertible.
-DR performs lossy compression for Multispectral (MS), Hyperspectral (HS), and other data modalities (see Fig.~\ref{fig:compression}).

-\paragraph{Multispectral (MS)} MS compression is often done with simple DR methods like PCA, ICA, and DWT to reduce spectral dimensions and clustering to reduce spatial dimensions.
-Compared with PCA and ICA, DWT produces the best compression ratio but a slight increase in reconstruction error on images with $25$ spectral bands~\cite{kaarna2000compression}.
-More complex, deep-learning methods build upon these baselines.
-For example, one supervised method applies the DWT to separate the data into low- and high-frequency components, and then utilizes a Convolutional Neural Network (CNN) architecture to further compress~\cite{xiang2024remote}.
-In experiments using data from the GF-$1$ satellite, GF-$7$ satellite, and Google Earth, this method achieved better compression performance than other deep learning models, such as transformer-based compression models.

-\paragraph{Hyperspectral (HS)} Most HS data compression is traditionally done by JPEG$2000$~\cite{skodras2001jpeg}.
-This method breaks the image into tiles and utilizes the DWT to compress the spectral dimension.
-JPEG$2000$ has been improved for HS imagery (specifically ARVIS scenes), first by using $3$D DWTs~\cite{penna2006progressive} and then by other works that decorrelate the spectral bands with a low-complexity KLT beforehand~\cite{penna2007transform}.
-A similar pre-processing method improves data by decorrelating the spectral dimensions using a few principal components (a.k.a.
-PCA+JPEG2000).
-This advancement leads to lower distortions and improved anomaly detection on AVIRIS data~\cite{Du2007}.
-ICA, along with a method for independent component selection, is used to compress HS data, outperforming PCA and NMF in data compression~\cite{wang2006independent}.

-In experiments on AVIRIS data, a TD method that combines the Tucker decomposition with the DWT produces higher signal-to-noise ratios than PCA+JPEG$2000$ and $3$D SPECK for small bit rates~\cite{Karami2012}.
-More HS compression algorithms, metrics, datasets, and a general image compression framework can be found in a recent survey~\cite{dua2020comprehensive}.
-This work also suggests promising future work in HS compression, including exploration of TD, deep learning, and application-specific DR~\cite{garcia2017statistical}.
+A FE method for RS compression is almost always unsupervised using an explicit mapping to provide an encoder and decoder via $\boldsymbol{\phi}$ and $\boldsymbol{\psi}$.